snn12/Finance_bot/README.md

 ## Configuration

 ### Configuring the Reddit API
-1. Go to the Reddit App Preferences page
+1. Go to the  page
 2. Click "Create App" or "Create Another App"
 3. Fill in the required information:
    - Name: The name of your application